ganupatil1011/Intellicare/README.md

+# 🏥 Medical Website

+## 📖 Overview

+This **Medical Website** is designed to enhance patient care and streamline medical services using modern web technologies.
+It offers features like patient registration, secure login/signup, and real-time chat for personalized assistance.

+---

+## 🌟 Features

+- **👩‍⚕️ Patient Form**: A user-friendly form for patients to input their medical details and history.
+- **🔐 Login/Signup**: Secure authentication for patients and medical professionals.
+- **💬 Chat with Us**: Real-time chat functionality for quick support and inquiries.
+- **🎨 Modern Design**: Responsive UI designed with Tailwind CSS.
+- **⚡ High Performance**: Built using React-Vite for fast loading and smooth interactions.

+---

+## 🛠️ Tech Stack

+- **Frontend**: React with Vite
+- **Styling**: Tailwind CSS
+- **Icons**: React Icons
+- **State Management**: React Hooks
+- **Routing**: React Router

+---

+🌐 Live Demo
+Check out the live version here .

+✨ Acknowledgments
+Special thanks to:

+The open-source community for amazing tools like React and Tailwind CSS.
+Everyone who contributed to making this project successful.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.